GOVIND28/dirtyFrag/README.md

 Dirty Frag is a case that extends the bug class to which [Dirty Pipe](https://dirtypipe.cm4all.com/) and [Copy Fail](https://copy.fail/) belong.
 Because it is a deterministic logic bug that does not depend on a timing window, no race condition is required, the kernel does not panic when the exploit fails, and the success rate is very high.

-For detailed technical information and the timeline, [see here](assets/write-up.md).

 Because the embargo has currently been broken, no patch or CVE exists.
 After consultation with the maintainers on linux-distros@vs.openwall.org and at their request, this Dirty Frag document is being published.
 For the disclosure timeline, refer to the technical details.